 And, incidentally, it was exactly 3 years after this that Pearson Education came up with the idea of launching MyMathLab Answers, a portal where students can post a sum they are stuck with and get instant solutions to their problems.

 2002 – The Year Of Opencourseware Project

 In the year 2002, the world-renowned Massachusetts Institute of Technology or MIT began offering course materials and lectures by way of its OpenCourseWare Project.

 And as of 2010, MIT, despite having to face many legal obstacles, has officially provided study materials to over 2000 undergraduate.

-At the end of the 1 st decade of the 21 st century, student, guardians, and tutors around the world could very well sense that the rise of online education cannot be held back.
+At the end of the 1st, a decade of the 21 st century, students, guardians, and tutors around the world could very well sense that the rise of online education cannot be held back.

 Also, portals like MyStatLab Answers (developed by Pearson Education) and many other similar portals had begun to thrive and helped statistics students and others to get a quick solution to their problems.

 So, What Is The Present Situation Of Online Courses?